H-1B Visa Rheumatologist Jobs

 Can a rheumatologist on J-1 waiver status transition to H-1B?

 Yes, but the path depends on your waiver type.
-Conrad 30 and federal agency waivers require you to work in an underserved area for three years, typically under a J-1 waiver employer.
+Conrad 30 and federal agency waivers require you to work in an underserved area for three years, typically under a J-1 visa waiver employer.
 Once that obligation is fulfilled, your employer can file an H-1B petition.
 If you're still in the waiver period, a change of status to H-1B requires a waiver of the two-year home residency requirement, which must be resolved before USCIS will approve the petition.

 What is the prevailing wage requirement for an H-1B rheumatologist petition?